-How often do you think about your roof and its condition?
+How often do you think your roof its ?
 Daily?
 Yearly?
 Maybe only when something goes wrong with it?

 Maybe only when something goes wrong with it?

-Even though the roof vital to a building’s integrity, most people don’t think about their roof until a disaster such as hail, damage from high winds, and simple neglect strikes.
+Even though the roof vital to a building’s integrity, most people don’t think their roof until a disaster such as hail, damage from high winds, simple neglect strikes.

-By then, small issues, wear and tear, and age has had time to build up, and what could have been a simple repair becomes much more costly.
+By then, small issues, wear tear, age has had time to build up, what could have been a simple repair becomes much more costly.

 A lot of these problems can be avoided, or caught before they get worse, with regular preventative maintenance.
 While it may seem costly at first, in the long run it’s a worthwhile investment in the life of your property.
 Here’s why.

 It Catches Problems Before They Get Worse